syntaqx/weightloss-journal/README.md

 - I've completed a 12 hour fast
 - I've slept within that fast
   - Which implies I wasn't drinking much water for the last 6 hours
+- I've gone to the restroom, and weigh myself prior to eating that day
 - This usually means I'm weighing myself in the mornings-noon

 Additionally, while at the gym yesterday I did a bunch of research on YouTube regarding Whey Protein quality, reviews and such, and